NeuroTechX/moabb/README.md

 ### Submit a new dataset

 you can submit new dataset by filling this [form](https://docs.google.com/forms/d/e/1FAIpQLScxbpqK4omKsUs4tA2XpfeHJATo_SbYvT0hpxoeKDb5k_TZvQ/viewform).
-Please check first that the algorithm is not in the [list](https://docs.google.com/spreadsheets/d/1fQNFXGu1J1yJ9jFCer9EQQatjCPJWg7O-uCGF0Z4PiM/edit).
+The datasets currently on our radar can be seen [here](https://docs.google.com/spreadsheets/d/1fQNFXGu1J1yJ9jFCer9EQQatjCPJWg7O-uCGF0Z4PiM/edit).

 ## <a name="architecture"></a> Architecture and main concepts: